Where is the Festival?

 How do I get my Friday admission wristband if I am working on Saturday?

-The Lotus World Music Festival is the flagship event of the Lotus Education and Arts Foundation and is organized and administered by Executive and Artistic Director Lee Williams and additional staff, including Loraine Martin (Outreach), Kristin Varella (Development), LuAnne Holladay (Communications) – and hundreds of volunteers like you.
+The Lotus World Music Festival is the flagship event of the Lotus Education and Arts Foundation and is organized and administered by Executive Director Tamara Loewenthal and the team of dedicated staff, including Loraine Martin (Outreach), Megan Hutchison (Development), Tom Frouge (Booking), Sarah Lollis (Volunteers) – and hundreds of volunteers like you.

 What is a Festival Volunteer Manager?